Abdelrahman822000/Banking-System/README.md

 - User operations: View account balance, account number, transaction history, and Perform transactions
 - Admin operations: View the bank database, data of users, add, update, and delete users
 - Log all client-server interactions
-- Send email notifications for responses from server
+- Send email notifications for responses from the server

 ## Installation